-You are a Big Man if you measure larger in the chest, neck and shoulders, you are considered a Big Man.
-Such men do not fit in the standard sized cycling apparel and mostly face the problem of finding the right fit for them.
+You are a Big Man if you measure larger in the chest, neck, and shoulders.
+Such men do not fit in standard-sized cycling apparel and mostly need help finding the right fit.
 Those jerseys are either too tight on the chest or too saggy.
-At Aero Tech Designs, we understand that struggle, which is why we cut our Big Man jerseys for a fuller, superior fit.
-So, the large men can now enjoy shopping for cycling apparel which fit them appropriately without compromising on size and quality.
+At Aero Tech Designs, we understand that struggle, so we cut our Big Man jerseys for a fuller, longer, superior fit.
+So, big men can now enjoy shopping for cycling apparel that fits them appropriately without compromising size and quality.

 Some men have characteristics of both Big and Tall.
-That is, they measure larger like a Big Man and they have long arms and body like a Tall Man.
+They measure larger like Big Men and have long arms and bodies like Tall Men.
 But even this is not an issue.
-There are new ranges of apparel available in sizes which fit such men ideally.
-If you are big and tall, look for sizes such as "XL, XXL and 3XL and tall".
-These sizes are meant to fit you well because they are broader from the shoulders and chest and have longer sleeves and torso for a better overall fit.
+New ranges of apparel are available in sizes that fit such men ideally.
+If you are big and tall, look for sizes such as "XL, XXL, and 3XL and tall".
+These sizes are broader from the shoulders and chest and have longer sleeves and torso for a better overall fit.

-* Leg gripper and elastics may feel funny the first time you try them on, but don't over-react.
-Elastics are fantastic on the ride, they make the clothing stay in place so you don't have to tug at them when you move around cycling and exercising.
+* Leg grippers and elastics may feel funny the first time you try them on, but don't overreact.
+Elastics are fantastic on the ride, and they keep the clothing in place, so you don't have to tug at them when you move around cycling and exercising.

-* If you are chafing on the bicycle, make sure you are NOT wearing underwear, the chamois padding goes next to you skin without any liners.
+* If you are chafing on the bicycle, ensure you are not wearing underwear.
+The chamois padding goes next to your skin without any liners.
 We have anti-chafe creams that work like a magic wand to eliminate chafe between the legs.
 We highly recommend them.

 *Chest: Measure across the fullest part just under the arms